 Syphilis Symptoms – Primary Stage

 One of the first symptoms that people notice with syphilis are sores (or chancres).
-These sores are round and painless, though they can can break open, exposing wet fluids.
+These sores are round and painless, though they can can break open, exposing fluids.
 Because you may only develop one sore at a time, people frequently confuse chancres with pimples.
-While these sores look like pimples or ingrown hairs, they are extremely contagious – especially once they are open and wet.
+While these sores can look like pimples or ingrown hairs, they are extremely contagious, especially once they are open.

-Chancres can develop in a variety of areas on the body, generally around your genitals: your vagina, vulva, penis, scrotum, anus, and occasionally on your lip.
+Chancres can develop in a variety of areas on the body, generally around your genitals: the vagina, vulva, penis, scrotum, anus, and occasionally on the lips.
 Because they are not painful and can develop in hidden places, it can be challenging to even spot a chancre.
-This is why safe sex practices can be such an important step in preventing infection: you can’t always see that to which you’re exposing yourself.
+This is why safe sex practices can be such an important step in preventing infection: You can’t always see that to which you’re exposing yourself.

-Chancres develop 3 – 6 weeks after infection and tend to last about as long, going away on their own.
-Remember: just because a chancres goes away does not mean the infection is gone.
+Chancres develop three to six weeks after infection and tend to last about as long, going away on their own.
+Remember: Just because a sore goes away does not mean the infection is gone.
 Syphilis symptoms come and go, but treatment is the only path to health.
 Without antibiotics, your infection will get worse and you will enter into the secondary stage of infection.

 Syphilis Symptoms – Secondary Stage

-In this stage of syphilis, you may also develop flu-like symptoms – fever, fatigue, sore throat, muscles aches, headaches, and swollen glands – as well as lose both weight and hair.
-Again, these symptoms may very well go away on their own but this doesn’t mean that the infection has cleared.
-Ignoring your syphilis symptoms beyond the secondary stage will lead to the last, most dangerous stage of the infection.
+In this stage of syphilis, you may also develop flu-like symptoms: fever, fatigue, sore throat, muscles aches, headaches, and swollen glands, as well as loss of both weight and hair.
+Again, these symptoms may very well go away on their own, but this doesn’t mean that the infection has cleared.
+Ignoring your syphilis symptoms beyond the secondary stage will lead to the final, most dangerous stage of the infection.

 Syphilis Symptoms – Late Stage